Sir William Griffith of Penrhyn, Chamberlain of North Wales

-- Marriage: Alice Dalton in 1444 in Apthorp, Northamptonshire, England
+- Marriage (1): Alice Dalton in 1444 in Apethorpe, Northamptonshire, England

-Other names for William were William Griffith Fychan, Gwilym Fychan ap Gwilym, William Fychan ap Gwilym of Penrhyn, 1st Chamberlain of North Wales, William Vaughan ab Gwilym Chamberlain of North Wales, Gwilym Fychan ap Gwilym ap Gruffydd of Penrhyn, 1st Chamberlain of North Wales and William Vaughan 1st Chamberlain of North Wales.
+Other names for William were William Griffith Fychan, Gwilym Fychan ap Gwilym ap Gruffydd, William Fychan ap Gwilym of Penrhyn, 1st Chamberlain of North Wales, William Vaughan ab Gwilym Chamberlain of North Wales, Gwilym Fychan ap Gwilym ap Gruffydd of Penrhyn, 1st Chamberlain of North Wales and William Vaughan 1st Chamberlain of North Wales.

 Research Notes:

-Source: The History of the Princes, the Lords Marcher, and the Ancient Nobility of Powys Fadog, and the Ancient Lords of Arwystli, Cedewen, and Meirionydd by J. Y. W. Lloyd, Vol. IV, London, 1884, p.
-342. "William Fychan of Penrhyn, Chamberlain of North Wales.
+From The History of the Princes, the Lords Marcher, and the Ancient Nobility of Powys Fadog, and the Ancient Lords of Arwystli, Cedewen, and Meirionydd, Vol. IV, p.
+342: "William Fychan of Penrhyn, Chamberlain of North Wales.
 He was made a denizen of England, 18 Henry VI, upon the condition of his not marrying a Welshwoman.
 He was living 10th August 1466."

-Source: Annals and Antiquities of the Counties and County Families of Wales by Thomas Nicholas, Vol. I, London, 1872, p.
-362 has "William Gruffydd, or Gwilym Vychan, ancestor of the Griffiths of Penrhyn, Plasnewydd, Carreglwyd, Pencraig, and Carnarvon."
+From Annals and Antiquities of the Counties and County Families of Wales, Vol. I, p.
+362: "William Gruffydd, or Gwilym Vychan, ancestor of the Griffiths of Penrhyn, Plasnewydd, Carreglwyd, Pencraig, and Carnarvon."

 "VII.
 LADY JANE TROUTBECK, daughter of Sir William Troutbeck, married Sir William Griffith, Knight, of Penrhyn, in the county of Caernarvon, as appear of record in the Visitations of Lewis Dwnn, II, 154-5, Harl.
 MSS.
 No. 1424, fo.
 135b., also MS. of the celebrated antiquary, Robert Vaughan, of Hengwrt, Known as the Hengwrt MS. 96, p.
 603 (vide Montgomeryshire Collections, by the Powysland Club), vol XXV., page 98.
 The translation of this MS. is as follows: